foundry-rs/starknet-foundry/docs/src/testing/testing_contract_internals.md

 }
 ```

-## Using Library Calls with the test state context
+## Using library calls with the test state context

 Using the above utilities, you can avoid deploying a mock contract, to test a `library_call` with a `LibraryCallDispatcher`.